-A health care reimbursement plan, in a general sense, is defined as a health benefit where employees are reimbursed by their company for their medical expenses.
+What is health care reimbursement?
+A health care reimbursement plan, in a general sense, is a health benefit where employees are reimbursed by their company for their medical expenses.
 This differs from traditional benefits chiefly because the company makes a benefit allowance available, instead of choosing and administering a health insurance policy.

 Health care reimbursement plans are growing in popularity because employees can choose the health insurance they want and get reimbursed for expenses.
-Small businesses like reimbursement plans because they avoid the messy and time-consuming world of group health insurance while keeping their benefits budget predictable.
+Small businesses like reimbursement plans because using them allows them to avoid the messy and time-consuming world of group health insurance while keeping their benefits budget predictable.

 This post will describe how reimbursement plans work and what kinds of reimbursement plans are available today.